amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ### Errors Returned to the Redirect URI
 **Issue**: An invalid scope error is returned to the redirect URI.
-For example,
+Here is an example of this error:
 ```
 https://localhost?error=invalid_scope&error_description=The+requested+scope+is+invalid%2C+unknown%2C+or+malformed.
 ```
-In the above example, the redirect URI is https://localhost/.
+In the above example, the redirect URI is `https://localhost/`.

 **Solution**:
 - Verify if there is a mistake in the scopes included in the request.